rptcloud/azure_terraform/tfe-workspaces/README.md

 ### Create a TFC Workspace

-Login to TFE and click the "+ New Workspace" button.
+Login to TFC and click the "+ New Workspace" button.

 Select the VCS Connection to github.